Glyndor/unitpm/README.md

 # Lynx

-Lynx is a cross-platform process manager written in Go.
-It allows you to manage and supervise processes on Windows and Linux through a lightweight daemon and a command-line interface.
+Lynx is a process manager written in Go.
+It allows you to manage and supervise processes on Linux (specifically Debian/Ubuntu with systemd) through a lightweight daemon and a command-line interface.

+## Supported Platforms

+*   **OS:** Linux (Debian/Ubuntu)
+*   **Init System:** systemd

 ## Components